julienw/calendar-server/README.md

 This allows to delete a specific reminder.

-Note we can't delete a reminder if there are still recipients for this reminder.
-Most of the time we want to use [`DELETE /reminders/{id}/recipients/{userId}`](#XXX) instead.
+Only an admin can delete a reminder.
+Other users should use [`DELETE /reminders/{id}/recipients/{userId}`](#XXX) instead.

 #### Output

 * 204 if request succeeded.
-* 403 if the reminder still has recipients.
+* 403 if the logged in user isn't an admin for one of the groups the recipients are member of.
-* 404 if no reminder with this ID exists.
+* 404 if no reminder with this ID exists or the logged in user has no common groups with any recipient.

 ### DELETE `/reminders/{id}/recipients/myself`